B.A. Georgia College

 M.A., Ph.D.
 University of North Carolina

-Provost’s Summer Research Fellowship to examine the dominant moral ethics, religious values, and career strivings in Brazilian-American and Chinese-American subcultures in the Boston area.
+Provost’s Summer Research Fellowship provided funding to examine the dominant moral ethics, religious values, and career strivings in Brazilian-American and Chinese-American subcultures in the Boston area.
 Isabelle Skillen worked with me as student collaborator on this project.

 We received surveys from over 1,300 of you, including 80 undergraduates, and interviewed 159 of you!
-Thank you particularly to those 80 who completed the endless survey twice!
-You then participated in two interviews!
+Thank you particularly to those 80 who completed the endless survey twice—and then participated in two interviews!
 We did not realize, at the beginning, how much we were asking of you.
 At the end, we were overwhelmed by your generosity.
 Thank you, in particular, to this select group.

-A press release and more fuller description of one component of the study, which explores the power of Freedom within the Framework of Faith, is available for download by clicking on the links to the right.
+A press release and fuller description of one component of the study, which explores the power of Freedom within the Framework of Faith, is available for download by clicking on the links to the right.

 A study of student development and well-being by Kaye Cook, Ph.D.
 (PDF)